cesc1989/PsqlCheatSheet/postgresql/psql-commands/README.md

-# Commands Inside PSQL
+# PSQL Commands

 `psql` console is where you can access and query databases.
 Before you query tables you'd need to know how to connect to a certain database, how to list them and more.

-Here are some commands:
+Here are some intructions to do so:

 - List databases: `\l`
 - Describe table: `\d+ [tablename]`